Vortex liquids and the Ginzburg-Landau equation: Proof of Theorem

 for $1 \leq q \leq \infty$.

-The following proof is quite similar to the proof found in Proposition 1 in \cite{JSp2}; however, we include it since the bounds are different, due to a different conservation law.
+The following proof is quite similar to the proof found in Proposition 1 in \cite{JSp2}; however, we include it since the bounds are different, due to a different differential identity for $\operatorname{div}j(u(t))$.
 We perform a Hodge decomposition

 with boundary conditions either

 or

 depending whether we are dealing with Dirichlet or Neumann boundary conditions.
 And so we examine